pvcraven/big-data-class/source/assignments/annotated_bibliography/annotated_bibliography.rst

 * Spend time "prepping" so that you have the format of the bibliography all ready.
 That is, make sure your file is ready to start entering info, so you don't spend the time messing about with formatting rather than doing research.
+* See the example annotated bibliography on Scholar.
 * Try finding a few starter resources before you even get to class.
 This will give you more time to ask questions in class and get feedback.
 Otherwise you might be stuck with questions when you don't have anyone to answer them.